English: Literature Concentration (BA)

 Program Description

 Paying deep attention to how humans use language and cultural signs is an ethical and spiritual discipline, one that teaches intellectual humility even as it empowers us to transfigure the world.
-Our programs in creative writing, literature, and social justice foster each student’s capacity for empathetic understanding, imaginative insight, and compelling wordcraft.
+Our programs in creative writing and literature foster each student’s capacity for empathetic understanding, imaginative insight, and compelling wordcraft.
 By exploring cultural productions (literature, film, technologies, social movements) of various peoples and time periods, our students learn how to wrestle—rigorously, inventively, and fearlessly—with complex human questions about race and class, gender and sexuality, faith and truth, and material Christian practices.
 By the time they graduate, students will have had extensive training in charitable critical thinking, analytical interpretation, persuasive argumentation, and intercultural competencies.
-These skills prepare students for a wide range of careers in areas such as publishing, marketing, and digital media; creative arts and entertainment; education and library science; law, medicine, or ministry; environmental studies; non-profits, social advocacy, and civil rights policy.
+These skills prepare students for a wide range of careers in areas such as publishing, marketing, and digital media; creative arts and entertainment; education and library science; law and governance; social advocacy and civil rights policy; medicine, environment, and other sciences; counseling, social work, and ministry; business and non-profits.

 English Major: Literature Concentration

 The literature concentration of the English major gives students a deep dive into literary history, literature that engages cultural difference and systems of power, and literature that explores how genre conventions have changed over time.
-This concentration provides students with extensive practice in literary analysis and criticism, training them to imagine and question the multiple ways that texts exert their power on the world.
+This concentration provides students with extensive practice in literary analysis and criticism, training them to imagine and question the ways that texts exert their influence on the world.
+Some of the questions this major explores include the following: How does our past shape our present?
+How do language and images enforce or resist power?
+How does the way we say something affect the meaning of what we say?
+What wisdom and possibilities for reconciliation are offered by literature, film, and other cultural productions?

 Both concentrations of the English major are well-suited for a wide variety of careers.
 The literature concentration is especially appropriate for students interested in teaching English or Language Arts at the middle school, high school or college level.